jihun-yoon/SPDR/docs/components.md

 # System Components

-This document provides detailed information about each component of the Stock Price Reasoner system.
+This document provides detailed information about each component of the Stock Price Deep Reasoner with Deep Research system.

 ## Deep Researcher (`deep_search.py`)